quantiota/AI-Agent-Farm/doc/ai-agent-host/README.md

 1. Set up or use an existing environment with Docker installed.

-2. Clone the AI Agent Host repository and navigate to the project directory.
+2. Clone the AI Agent Host repository and navigate to the docker directory.
 ```
 git clone https://github.com/BouarfaMahi/AI-Agent-Host.git
 cd AI-Agent-Host